wkoszek/me/source/blog/2017-05-31-how-to-select-an-open-source-project-to-contribute-to.html.md

 popularity.
 Working on software is no different: people don't spend their private time in front of the computer hacking code without a reason.

+You must like to get critique from people who read your code, since it improves your skills.
+After you bring changes and the people like them, it brings all of your "ratios" higher too.
+Another example is when your projects reach certain level on maturity and you get recognized by other hackers (through GitHub stars) when they like the program you wrote or the tool you've hacked.
+Personally I get a spike of motivation that way.
+It's one of the things that keeps me going with my Open Source.

-My view is that it's good--contributing to the Open Source makes sense, after all.
+My view is that it's positive--contributing to the Open Source makes sense, after all.
 Most of the time.
 Here we will talk about projects which you should focus on, depending on your goals.